Nazi racial theories: Western Aryans

 Although Günther and Hitler viewed Western nations as Aryans, they held dismissive racial views about the lower classes in Britain and France.

-British people
+British and Irish

 According to Günther, the purest Nordic regions were Scandinavia and northern Germany, particularly Norway and Sweden, specifying: "We may, perhaps, take the Swedish blood to be over 80 per cent Nordic, the Norwegian blood about 80 per cent."
 Britain and southern Germany by contrast were not considered entirely Nordic.
 Germany was said to be 55% Nordic, and the rest Alpine (particularly southern Germany), Dinaric, or East Baltic (particularly eastern Germany).
 On the British Isles, Günther stated: "we may adopt the following racial proportions for these islands: Nordic blood, 60 percent; Mediterranean, 30 percent; Alpine, 10 percent."
 He added that "The Nordic strain in Germany seems to be rather more distributed over the whole people than in England, where it seems to belong far more to the upper classes."
 Hitler echoed this sentiment, referring to the British lower classes as "racially inferior".

+Günther claimed that the Anglo-Saxons had been more successful than the Germans in maintaining racial purity and had been infused with additional Nordic blood through Norse raids and colonization during the Viking Age.
+Günther referred to this process as Aufnordung ("additional nordification"), which finally culminated in the Norman Conquest.
+Britain was thus a nation created by struggle and the survival of the fittest among the various Aryan peoples of the isles, and Britain's global conquest and empire-building was a result of its superior racial heredity.
+Hitler's admiration of the British empire was on the same track.
+For the Nazis, the ruthless British attitude in the English people was an example of what was needed for a master race to rule over large, inferior, masses of people.
+Britain's role as a world power, colonial empire, and an agent of international politics was admired by Nazis as a quality of their superiority.
+Hitler and many others in Germany were convinced that brutality in the colonies and in war was a key feature of the British national character.